piluc/TSBProxy/README.md

 tsb, t_tsb = temporal_shortest_betweenness(tg, 50, false);
 ```

 The second parameter specifies after how many processed nodes a message has to be printed on the console (in order to verify the status of the computation).
 If this parameter is `0`, then no ouptut is produced.
 The third parameter specifies whether the big integer implementation has to be used (in case there too many shortest paths).
-The execution of the above command should require less than two seconds.
+The execution of the above command should require less than a minute.
 The values returned are the array of the TSB values and the execution time.

 The values of the temporal shortest betweenness and the execution time can be saved in the `scores` and the `times` directory, respectively, (included in the `TSBProxy` directory) as follows.